Amjadyabroudi128/bookMe/README.md

 hello people, this is an app I have been working on recently for a friend of mine to practice and improve myself and my skills my friend told me about the features that he wants in the app, I have done most of what he has asked me to do which was a bit challenging
-I have done it using Flutter and Firebase there us a rkease tag if you want to try the app out here are screenshots
+I have done it using Flutter and Firebase

+there is a release tag if you want to try the app out here are screenshots
 ## splash screen ##
 ![Screenshot 2023-11-11 163356](https://github.com/Amjadyabroudi128/bookMe/assets/61939508/5247ac0f-b140-4bd9-9a5b-ee5111347d4e)